 One of the higlights each year during the WLW studio run was the annual TV Championship Tournament with both a men's and women's winner being crowned.

 Haft began promoting summer shows in Reynoldsburg in 1952 at an outdoor arena behind his motel.

 During the 1950s more titles became regular features on Haft's shows.
 The primary singles titles were the Eastern States and Ohio Title.
 Also defended were the American and Ohio Tag Team Titles.
 Newspaper reports of the time often used the wrong name for these titles.

 Louie Tillet's Ohio Valley Wrestling had a short run in early 1977.
-The company taped a studio TV show at WCMH Channel 4 on Mondays.
+Starting in Marc,. the company taped a studio TV show at WCMH Channel 4 on Mondays.
 There are no records of any house shows in the area.

 September 1980 saw Columbus become the first northern city run by Georgia Championship Wrestling based on the success of their show on early cable superstation WTBS.
 The promotion would run regularly until 1985 when it was purchased by Jim Crockett Promotions.
 The company and its successor company WCW would run occasionally in Columbus until it closed in 2001.

 The World Wrestling Federation (now WWE) began running in Columbus in 1985 and still runs occasionally today.
 Their developmental promotion NXT also runs occasional shows in the city.

 Other national promotions have also run occasional shows in Columbus.
 These included events by ECW, TNA, ROH, and even one by the UWF after it had been purchased by Jim Crockett Promotions.